erickhansx/rails-react-front/README.md

 # 📖 [Hello-Rails-React-Front] <a name="about-project"></a>

 **[Hello-Rails-React-Front]** is an app created using React as front end.
-It displays a random message retrieved from the api.
+It displays a random message retrieved from the api.[Link to Back-End repo](https://github.com/erickhansx/rails-react-back)

 ## 🛠 Built With <a name="built-with"></a>